Inflation with moderately sharp features in the speed of sound: GSR and in-in formalism for power spectrum and bispectrum: III. Parameter space and details of the search

 \subsection{D. Review of our search and further analyses}

 In our previous paper \cite{Achucarro:2013cva}, we looked for correlated signatures in the primordial power spectrum and bispectrum due to a gaussian reduction in the speed of sound.
-We found several fits to the Planck CMB power spectrum data with an improvement $2<-\Delta \chi^2_\text{eff}<10$, and calculated the predicted correlated signals in the primordial bispectrum, whose shape turned out to be surprisingly similar to a set of primordial bispectrum templates tested against CMB bispectrum data by the Planck collaboration \cite[sec.\ 7.3.3]{Ade:2013ydc}.
+We found several fits to the Planck CMB power spectrum data with an improvement\footnote{A similar result is obtained in the Standard Clock model \cite{Chen:2014joa}} $2<-\Delta \chi^2_\text{eff}<10$, and calculated the predicted correlated signals in the primordial bispectrum, whose shape turned out to be surprisingly similar to a set of primordial bispectrum templates tested against CMB bispectrum data by the Planck collaboration \cite[sec.\ 7.3.3]{Ade:2013ydc}.

 Thanks to this similarity, we were able to qualitatively compare some of our predictions to some of their fits, finding a reasonable agreement \cite{Achucarro:2013cva}.
 But we also found interesting differences: (1) the analysis of \emph{localized} oscillations in the bispectrum performed by Planck only covers the region around the first acoustic peak, while our features are more significant around the second and third; (2) some of our best fits occur at values of $|\tau_0|$ corresponding to oscillatory frequencies which are slightly higher than those covered in Planck's analysis.
 Thus, an extended search for oscillatory features in the bispectrum data towards higher frequencies and smaller scales would help in confirming or falsifying our predictions.
 Although our fits are not very significant at the level of the CMB power spectrum, the mild agreement in the primordial bispectrum is more than encouraging, given that this prediction is solely based on a fit to the CMB power spectrum data, and that it comes from a well motivated and consistent theoretical framework.